Introduction to Cisco ACI Tenant

-Cisco Nexus ACI is the de facto preferred fabric solution for data center environment.
+Cisco Nexus ACI is the de-facto preferred fabric solution for the data center environment.
 Application Centric Infrastructure has introduced many terms that network community is not so much familiar to.
-Hence, in this article, we shall touchbase on Tenants and related key components.
+Hence, in this article, we shall touch-base on ACI Tenant and related key components.

 - If we wish to separate the traffic, then segmentation should be based on either L2 (VLAN or MAC) or L3 (IP subnet), which means one department traffic is segregated from another department using VLAN’s.

-- In order to have common broadcast domain for a set of services like Web or APP or DB, a general understanding is to consider one network having one VLAN.
+- In order to have a common broadcast domain for a set of services like Web or APP or DB, a general understanding is to consider one network having one VLAN.
 We map services like APP/ DB/ Web with IP address.
 Therefore, it is right to say that servers are not recognized by their services but by their IP address in traditional network setups.

-Contrary to above described scenarios, ACI will not perform segregation based on VLAN’s, instead it uses Tenants and VRF’s (Private Network) to provide IP address isolation.
+Contrary to above-described scenarios, ACI will not perform segregation based on VLAN’s, instead, it uses Tenants and VRF’s (Private Network) to provide IP address isolation.
 End Point Groups are used for grouping of policies on an object.
 Bridge Domains are used to provide multicast and broadcast isolation (like VLANs).
 All these components are required to contain routed traffic.

-Private networks have direct relationship with Bridge Domain’s, while others are parent-child relationships.
-Subnets and Bridge domains are child of Tenants.
-As shown in the above diagram, Tenant may have multiple Private Networks and Private Network may be linked to multiple bridge domain and in same way, Bridge domains may have multiple child subnets.
+Private networks have a direct relationship with Bridge Domain’s, while others are parent-child relationships.
+Subnets and Bridge domains are a child of Tenants.
+As shown in the above diagram, Tenant may have multiple Private Networks and Private Network may be linked to multiple bridge domain and in the same way, Bridge domains may have multiple child subnets.

 Below is the detailed information on the components:-

-Tenants: – It refers to a logical unit for management.
+It refers to a logical unit for management.
 Tenants can be customers, business units (BU’s), groups who have separate administration and data flows.
 Tenants provide secure and exclusive virtual computing environment and can contain Multiple Private networks (VRF Instances).
 Tenants allow re-use of IP address space; multiple tenants may have the same subnets.

-By default, we have three tenants in CISCO ACI –
+By default, we have three ACI tenants in CISCO –

 - Common Tenant:– Provides common services to all tenants, shared L3/ Shared Private network/ shared bridge domains/ DNS/ DHCP/ Active directory.

-- Infra Tenant:– Internal Fabric communication is possible with this tenant, which includes interaction between switch to switch (leaf, spine, Application Virtual Switch (AVS)) and switch to Application Policy Infrastructure Controller (APIC).
+- Infra Tenant:– Internal Fabric communication is possible with this tenant, which includes interaction between the switch to switch (leaf, spine, Application Virtual Switch (AVS)) and switch to Application Policy Infrastructure Controller (APIC).
 The Infra tenant does not have any relationship with user space (tenants) and it has its own private network space and bridge domains.

 - Tenant: –Used for in-band and OOB management.
 It allows us to configure access policies for fabric nodes.
 With the help of mgmt. tenant, we can access fabric nodes.

-Private Network (VRF): – It provides IP address space isolation for tenants.
+It provides IP address space isolation for tenants.
 We can define one or more layer 3 networks (VRF instances) and one or more bridge domains per network.

 An End Point Group (EPG) is a group of End Points that require common services and policies, such as a server farm.